-The procedures of measurement of the DF accuracy are not specified in the ITU-R Handbook - Spectrum Monitoring (Edition 2002).
+The procedures of measurement of the DF accuracy are not specified in the ITU Handbook on Spectrum Monitoring (Edition 2011).
 The Handbook describes only the classes of bearings (Classes A, B, C and D) with regard to Recommendation ITU-R SM.854 but not the characterization of the DF receivers.